Myths in Software Testing vs Reality:

 Misconception #1:

 Nothing could be more far-fetched than this statement.
-Automation testing, as we stated repeatedly on STH, is testing also.
+Automation testing, as we have stated repeatedly on STH, is also testing.
 It only differs in the area of how testing is performed.
-It also should not be forgotten that automation testing always succeeds or follows the manual testing process.
+It should not be forgotten that automation testing always succeeds or follows the manual testing process.
 Sometimes, automation testers and manual testers are the same.
-Also, not all projects are automation projects.
+However, not all projects are automation projects.

 So, we are testers first, and it is important to remember that before we make the specialization our main area of focus.